 Sublingual tablets: place one tablet under your tongue when a pain develops and allow it to dissolve.
 Your pain should ease within a minute or so.
-If the first tablet does not work, take a second tablet after five minutes.
-If the pain continues for 15 minutes despite taking the tablets then call an ambulance straightaway.
+If the first tablet does not work, take another tablet after five minutes.
+If the pain continues for 15 minutes despite taking three tablets then call an ambulance straightaway.

 Patches: apply one patch every 24 hours.
 It is usual to apply the patches to your chest or upper arm but this may vary depending upon which brand of patches you have been given.
 If you are in any doubt, check the manufacturer's information leaflet from inside the pack.
 Use a different area of skin each time you apply a patch.
 When you use GTN all the time, your body can become used to it (called tolerance), and then it can have less of an effect.
 To overcome this tolerance, your doctor may advise you to remove the patch before you go to bed.
 This leaves your blood free of nitrate when you are asleep and not needing it, and helps you to get the full benefit from it when you do.

 Ointment: using one of the paper measures provided in the pack, squeeze 1-2 inches of ointment on to the measure (your doctor will tell you exactly how much to use).
 Apply the ointment to your chest, arm or thigh, by gently pressing the ointment on the measure on to your skin and securing the paper measure using some surgical tape.
 Do not rub the ointment in.
 Apply the ointment every 3-4 hours as required.
 Use a different area of skin each time you apply it.